Stuff and Nonsense

 15. #15 On August 10, 2004 05:52 PM Malarkey said:

-The grey boxes and the final result DO differ from the supplied (a point made by Tim above).
+@ Mr. Budd: Interestingly, the client was very keen on the grey box concept, and if we could have had more time, we would have performed user testing at that point :( The grey boxes and the final result DO differ from the supplied (a point made by Tim above).
 The point (not made well enough by me in the original post) is that the supplied concepts were little more than a variation of the catalogue designs.
 They contained very little of the navigation needed on an e-commerce site,

+I did make a CSS mock-up of this comp, but the decision was made to take only the spirit of the comps and allow the content/navigation to dictate the layout.
 The other big change was in the colouring.
-We began by using the 'mustardy' colours from the comp (and shades of), but later in the process it was decided to opt for the stronger colours of the WWF palette, as seen on the WWF UK home page at http://wwf.org.uk
+We began by using the mustard colours from the comp (and shades of,) but later in the process it was decided to opt for the stronger colours of the WWF palette.
+Overall, the visuals—minimal I agree—grew organically throughout the project and were governed by functionality and content, rather than an imposed design.

 16. #16 On August 10, 2004 11:54 PM johnny said:

-I likes big booties
+I likes big booties.

 17. #17 On August 11, 2004 02:27 PM Rob Reed said: